Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Benlysta comes in these two forms:

 • A powder that’s mixed with liquid to form a solution.
-This form is given as an intravenous (IV) infusion into a vein in the arm.
-(An infusion is an injection into your vein that’s slowly dripped in over time).
+This form is given as an intravenous (IV) infusion into a vein.
+(An infusion is an injection into your vein that’s slowly dripped in over time.)
 Benlysta powder comes in vials containing either 120 milligrams (mg) or 400 mg of the drug.

 • A solution inside prefilled syringes and autoinjectors.
-This form is given as a subcutaneous injection (an injection under the skin).
+This form is given as a subcutaneous injection.
 The syringe or autoinjector contains 200 mg of the drug.

 Dosage for lupus

-The Benlysta dosage for treating systemic lupus erythematosus (SLE) or lupus nephritis varies with the form of the drug you use.
+The Benlysta dosage for treating systemic lupus erythematosus (SLE) or lupus nephritis varies with the form of the drug.

 IV infusion

 For Benlysta given by IV infusion, your dose is based on your body weight.
 The normal dose is 10 mg/kg of weight.
-Therefore, in someone who weighs 150 lb (68 kg), their dose would be 680 mg.
-It’s usually takes about an hour to receive the dose by infusion.
-You’ll get your dose in your doctor’s office or in the hospital.
+As an example, the dose for someone who weighs 68 kg (about 150 pounds [lb]) would be 680 mg.
+It usually takes about an hour to receive the dose by infusion.
+You’ll get your dose in a doctor’s office, infusion center, or hospital.

-When you first start taking Benlysta by IV infusion, you’ll get a dose every 2 weeks.
+When you first start receiving Benlysta by IV infusion, you’ll get a dose every 2 weeks.
 After the first three doses, you’ll only need to get a dose once every 4 weeks.

 When a drug’s dosage is higher at the start of treatment, it’s called a loading dose.
 A loading dose is used to quickly get the drug into your body at levels high enough for it to begin working to treat your condition.
 Without a loading dose, Benlysta would take a long time to start working.

-In some cases, your doctor may give you medications before the infusion to lower your risk of having an infusion reaction.
+Your doctor may give you medications before the infusion to lower your risk of having an infusion reaction.
 These are called premedications, and they may include drugs such as diphenhydramine (Benadryl) and acetaminophen (Tylenol).
-These medications may be given to prevent infusion reactions, such as a rash or fever.
+These medications may help prevent infusion reactions, such as a rash or fever.

 Subcutaneous injection

 A subcutaneous injection is an injection given under the skin.
-The dosage for Benlysta given this way isn’t based on your weight.
-Instead, it’s based on the condition you’re treating.
+The dosage for Benlysta given this way is not based on your weight.
+Instead, it’s based on the condition you are using Benlysta to treat.
 This form of Benlysta is only approved for adults.

-If you take Benlysta by subcutaneous injection, you’ll likely get your first dose at your doctor’s office or in the hospital.
-This is to make sure you don’t experience any serious reactions to the injection.
+If you receive Benlysta by subcutaneous injection, you’ll likely get your first dose at a doctor’s office, infusion center, or hospital.
+This is to make sure you do not experience any serious reactions to the injection.
 After that, your doctor may teach you or your caregiver how to give the injection at home.
-In this case, the manufacturer’s website has a video and step-by-step instructions to explain how to inject Benlysta.
+The manufacturer’s website has a video and step-by-step instructions that also explain how to inject Benlysta.

-You’ll inject Benlysta into your abdomen (belly) or thigh.
-You should rotate where you give the injection each week.
-Also, don’t inject your dose into areas that are red, bruised, or tender.
+You’ll inject Benlysta into your abdomen or thigh.
+You should rotate the injection site (change the area where you give yourself the injection) each week to prevent scar tissue from forming.
+Also, do not inject your dose into areas that are red, bruised, or tender.

 Subcutaneous injection for SLE